 Need a writing coach for research papers?

-If you're using Core A-C, you can add the appropriate level for each additional student you're teaching with the same Core package.
-Visit Sonlight's Quick Reading Assessment to find the right level for each child.
+If you're using History / Bible / Literature A-C, you can add the appropriate level for each additional student you're teaching with the same History / Bible / Literature package.
+Use the Language Arts Assessment to help you find the right level for your child.